glacier-modding/glaciermodding.org/docs/modding/customcampaigns/geometry_new.md

 > Modlandia tile

 ## Next Steps
-We can use our campaign offline, and it can't work in the official online server, but we can make it work with Peacock by making a plugin.
+We can use our campaign in offline mode only, as it can't work in online mode with the official online server, but we can make it work in online mode with the Peacock server by making a plugin.
 It's not as hard as it sounds.
 In the next step we'll make the Peacock plugin.